-A lot of people rely on Credit Karma to monitor their credit score.
+A lot of people (including myself) rely on Credit Karma to monitor their credit score to make sure everything stays up to par.
 It’s a very easy and free to use tool so it is very understandable that it is one of the most popular ways to keep track of your credit score.
-But how accurate is Credit Karma?
+But exactly how accurate is Credit Karma?

-In this article, I will talk about whether or not Credit Karma is accurate and some of its potential shortcomings.
-I’ll also show you how to find a more accurate credit score that can better predict your approval odds.
+In this article, I will talk about whether or not Credit Karma is accurate and some of its potential shortcomings as well as its strengths.
+I’ll also show you how to find a more accurate credit score that can better predict your credit approval odds.

 How accurate is Credit Karma?